apmlabs/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/app-easytrade/Readme.md

 # app-easytrade

 This currated role can be used to deploy EasyTrade demo application on the ACE-Box.
+Easytrade application files are stored in this [repository](https://github.com/Dynatrace/easytrade).
+Check the [EasyTrade documentation](https://github.com/Dynatrace/easytrade/blob/main/README.md) for more information.

 ## Using the role